Magical-Keyshawn-Jones/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch is so you can add nested routes and only change the parameter without changing the whole thing

-1. How would you explain form validation to someone who has never programmed before?
+1. How would you explain form validation to someone who has never programmed before? validation is a test.
+You create the test which is equal to a an object.
+It validates your input to see if its good enough

 1. In 1-2 sentences, define end to end testing.
+    End to end testing is when we make a test of the UI to make sure everything works as it should.
+"Can I type inside of this input??"

 ## Instructions